xbobekf/oxygenium/.autodoc/docs/markdown/crypto/src/main/scala/org/alephium/crypto/HashSchema.md

 The `BCHashSchema` abstract class extends `HashSchema` to provide a common interface for working with hash functions that use the Bouncy Castle library.
 It defines a `provider` method that returns a `Digest` instance for the hash function being used.
 It also includes methods for hashing a sequence of bytes and double-hashing a sequence of bytes using the `Digest` instance.

-Overall, this code provides a set of tools for working with cryptographic hash functions in the Alephium project.
+Overall, this code provides a set of tools for working with cryptographic hash functions in the Oxygenium project.
 It allows for the creation of instances of various hash functions and provides a common interface for working with them.
 This code can be used throughout the project to perform hashing operations on data.

 Example usage: